alexpeattie/shadow-animation/README.md

 Due to a [bug in Opera](http://www.bitstorm.org/jquery/shadow-animation/bugtest.html), it doesn't work in this browser.
 A bug report has been filed.

+If setting the opacity of a shadow to 0, you should instead use a very small number like 0.01 (otherwise Firefox will lose the shadow's color information), like so:

+    .animate({boxShadow: 0 0 10px rgba(255,0,255,0.01)});

-Currently, the shadow offset, blur and spread should be defined in pixels, so no ems, percentages etcetera.
-The plugin supports only one shadow.
+Currently, the shadow offset, blur and spread should be defined in pixels, ems or pts.
+Percentages and [other units](https://developer.mozilla.org/en/CSS/length) are unsupported.
+The plugin currently supports only one shadow.

 ## Release history

+Version 1.6, released March 11th, 2011.
+Added support for em and pt.
+Other minor fixes.

 Version 1.5, released January 20th, 2011.
 Renamed shadow to boxShadow.